Our cemetery guidelines ensure peace and respect for all.

 b.
 Only one entombment is permitted in a single crypt in a Mausoleum.

 c.
-Only one inurnment is permitted in a single niche within a Mausoleum or Columbaria.
+Only one inurnment is permitted in a single niche within a Mausoleum or Columbaria unless otherwise authorized by WMP management.

 d.
 Only one interment is permitted in a single lawn crypt.

 e.
-Two inurnments are permitted in a single traditional burial space, however, a second Right of Inurnment will be charged at a rate of 50% of the cost of the burial space.
+Two inurnments are permitted in a single traditional burial space, however, a second Right of Inurnment and perpetual care will be charged for a second urn.

 f.
 Two interments are permitted in a double depth lawn crypt utilizing one traditional burial space.